 While there are many methods available for replacing missing teeth, only one method offers full-blown replacement of the tooth root as well as the visible crown portion.
 The root is responsible for many functions, including bone stimulation and blood flow.
 Both of these functions matter when it comes to your oral health, and dental implants offer a comprehensive solution that you won’t find elsewhere.
-Schedule a consultation with Dr. Lewis today to see if dental implants are right for your next tooth replacement!
+Schedule a consultation with Dr. Lewis today to see if dental implants in Allen, TX are right for your next tooth replacement!

 When we talk about dental implants, we are often referring specifically to the titanium post that sits inside of your bone and soft tissue.
 However, your dental implant will also include a restoration that sits on top, as well as an abutment that connects the two components together.
 It is considered a surgical treatment and it will take several months to receive your permanent tooth replacement, so keep this in mind going forward.